 Negative publicity travels fast.
-If you don’t act quickly, bad press can sink your business reputation in no time.
+If you don’t act quickly—and thoughtfully—bad press can tank your reputation and revenue in a hurry.

-No business is immune from negative publicity, either.
-Whether it’s a bad customer review, a biased news article, or a stupid gaffe that got caught on camera, the potential damage caused by bad publicity is limitless.
-In the age of viral news, small mistakes captured online can quickly grow into a huge problem.
+No business is immune, either.
+Whether it’s a harsh customer review, a slanted news article, or a careless moment caught on camera, the potential damage in an always-online world is enormous.
+Small mistakes can snowball into trending stories within hours.

-So how do you respond when bad press comes knocking at your door?
-By being prepared.
+So how do you respond when bad press comes knocking?
+By being prepared and moving with purpose.

 Seven Steps to Respond to Negative Publicity